xavier-rodet/php-tests/README.md

 ## Usage

 ### AccessProtectedTrait
-Helper to invoke methods and get/set attributes values with private/protected visibility
+Helper to invoke methods and to get/set attributes values with private/protected visibility

 ```
 <?php